 Yes, if the medication is on the Campus Health formulary.
-A formulary is a continually updated selection of drugs that reflects the current clinical judgment of the CHS professional staff.
+A formulary is a continually updated selection of drugs that reflects the current clinical judgment of the Campus Health professional staff.

 We do.
 See the $4 drug list.

 Yes.
-Flu vaccines are available 9:00 a.m. - 6:00 p.m. at Student Stores Pharmacy and at Campus Health Pharmacy.
-Flu shots can be administered to employees of the University and are available on a walk-in basis.
-Employees are encouraged to bring their insurance card so that the charge for the flu vaccine will be filed to insurance.
+Flu vaccines are available 9:00 a.m. - 6:00 p.m.
+M-F at Student Stores Pharmacy and at Campus Health Pharmacy and on Saturdays from 10:00 a.m. - 2:00 p.m. at Student Stores Pharmacy.
+Flu vaccine can be administered to students and employees of the University and are available on a walk-in basis.
+Students and employees are encouraged to bring their insurance card so that the charge for the flu vaccine will be filed to insurance.
 Medicare plans are not accepted at the pharmacy.
-Learn more about the flu vaccine on campus and availability of vaccines at Campus Health.

 Yes, any prescription can be transferred providing the medication is on our formulary.
 Tell us the name and telephone number of the pharmacy where your prescription was last filled; we will call that pharmacy and transfer your remaining refills to our pharmacy.
 If your prescription is not on the formulary, you may request that we evaluate the drug to determine if it can be added to the formulary.